-If ARM Cortex-M4 processor is alive with ARM Cortex-A9 processor together, ARM Cortex-M4 processor will also request/release bus frequency high setpoint for its operation.
-This means that ARM Cortex-A9 processor treats ARM Cortex-M4 processor as one of its high-speed devices.
+If ARM Cortex-M4 processor is alive with ARM Cortex-A processor together, ARM Cortex-M4 processor also requests or releases bus frequency high setpoint for its operation.
+This means that ARM Cortex-A processor treats ARM Cortex-M4 processor as one of its high-speed devices.

-The following setpoints are defined for all i.MX 6 platforms:
+The following setpoints are defined for all i.MX 6 and i.MX 7Dual platforms: